MUSTAFA2500/AI-Data-Annotation-and-Evaluation-Portfolio/README.md

 Portfolio Overview

+The central idea I want every project to revolve around is this:
+Gather and digest the enormous body of human knowledge and intellectual heritage; connect ideas across disciplines, cultures, and historical periods; distinguish reliable knowledge from error; uncover relationships and insights that are difficult for an individual human to see; and transform that knowledge into understandable wisdom that helps people better understand reality, existence, and how to live well.
-The central idea I want every project to revolve around is this: knowledge is power, and the absence of it lies at the root of humanity's problems.
+Knowledge is power, and the absence of it lies at the root of humanity's problems.
 Building accurate awareness — one that reflects the true nature of existence — would prevent most of our conflicts before they ever begin.
 But this raises a further challenge: how can thinkers acquire comprehensive knowledge of existence when faced with the sheer volume of information and intellectual heritage accumulated throughout history?
 This is precisely where the AI revolution offers a solution — and it's this potential that draws me to AI.

 Project	Data	Annotation	Tool
 🚗 Urban Traffic	Image	Bounding Boxes	Labelbox